Kinesiology Major

 Program Director: Polly Sebastian Schurer

 The Department of Kinesiology offers a Bachelor of Science Degree.
 Students gain conceptual and experiential knowledge in the anatomical, physiological, psychological, sociological, and historical perspectives on physical activity, movement, exercise and sport.
-Today there are close to 1000 undergraduates majoring in Kinesiology who will go on to further study in health professions (such as physical therapy, occupational therapy, medicine), sport-related professions (sport management, sport marketing, coaching), fitness-related professions (exercise leader, personal trainer) and other public health and physical activity-related careers.
+Our undergraduates majoring in Kinesiology will go on to further study in health professions (such as physical therapy, occupational therapy, medicine), sport-related professions (athletic training, strength and conditioning, sport management, sport marketing, coaching), fitness-related professions (exercise leader, personal trainer) and other public health and physical activity-related careers (physical education, recreation).
 Our students are prepared to pursue graduate programs in Kinesiology and related fields.
 We offer a vibrant departmental Honors Program to students who excel in our program and seek research experience.

 Program Learning Outcomes